Joelpost94/sql-data-warehouse-project/README.md

 # Project Overview

 ### Objective
+The goal of this to project is:
-1. Design a scalable Data Warehouse structure

-2. Apply the Bronze-Silver-Gold data modeling pattern
+1. Design a scalable Data Warehouse structure using the Medallion Archtecture the Bronze-Silver-Gold data modeling layers

-3. Practice with T-SQL for DDL and DML operations

-4. Prepare data for Business Intelligence and reporting

-5. Simulate real-world customer, product, and sales datasets
+2. Create ETL pipelines: extracting, Transform and Loading data from the Source system into the datawarehouse.
+3. Data Modeling: Developing fact and dimension tables optimized for analytical queries.
+4. Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.

 ## Structure
 Bronze Layer: Raw ingested data (CRM, ERP, etc.)

-Silver Layer: Cleaned and joined data
+Silver Layer: Cleaned and joined data using Stored procedures in SSMS

 Gold Layer: Aggregated, business-ready data models

-## Project requirements
+## Used Technologies

+- SQL Server / T-SQL

+- GitHub for version control

+-